About Us

 AID India owns a large piece of land, most of which has been developed for agriculture since 2005, with the goal of generating income and reducing dependence on external funding.

-Microcredit program Grama Vasantham
+Microcredit programme Grama Vasantham

 After training, small village groups receive their first loan to start income-generating activities such as tailoring, farming, or handicrafts.
 Repayment is flexible, especially for members with disabilities.
 Today, senior groups mentor newer ones, while AID India links them to local banks and provides guidance whenever needed.